 On December 16, 2025 at 6 AM, 32-year-old Kevion Rogers was awoken abruptly and dragged out of his bed at a Federal halfway house by armed U.S. Marshals.
 Frightened and confused, Mr. Rogers was provided with no explanation.
 Even though Mr. Rogers did not resist, the Marshals surrounded and beat him continuously.
 Mr. Rogers, who is diagnosed with epilepsy, began to experience a seizure.
 Having no control over his body or movements, Mr. Rogers was provided zero medical attention.
 Instead, the Marshals forced him into a car and threatened to shoot him, as they believed his seizures were an act.
 As Mr. Rogers recounts, the Marshals refused to inform him where he would be taken, just that they’ll “[...] get me sent somewhere I’ll get killed.”
 The Marshals took him to FCI Seagoville.
 All the while, his seizure relentlessly persisted.
-Mr. Rogers was unable to walk due to his seizure, yet he was told that he would be charged with an escape if he didn’t “quit faking,” or if he didn’t start walking when they arrived at FCI Seagoville.
-This is blatant torture.
-The US Marshals did not even attempt to disguise it.
+Mr. Rogers was unable to walk due to his seizure, yet he was told that he would be charged with "another escape" if he didn’t “quit faking,” or if he didn’t start walking when they arrived at FCI Seagoville.

 December 10, 2025